Jump to content

 Remember, you're doing your best to manage your health, and it's okay to ask for help when needed.
 Keep advocating for yourself, and don't hesitate to explore different avenues of care until you find the solution that brings you relief.
 You're stronger than you think, and your determination to seek answers speaks volumes about your resilience.
 Hang in there!

-Note: This is for informational purposes only.
+This content is for informational purposes only.
 This information does not constitute medical advice or diagnosis.
+I'm not a medical professional, so please take this as friendly peer support.

 Link to comment